Chengcheng-Xiao/mse404/docs/labs/lab04/readme.md

   0.500 0.500 0.500 0
 ```

-1.  `calculation = bands` specifies that we are calculating the band
+1.  `calculation = 'bands'` specifies that we are calculating the band
     structure.
 2.  `nbnd = 8` specifies that we want to calculate 8 bands.
 4 more bands than
     the default value of 4.